5 Ways To Make Running Your Blog + Biz Easier

 Free stock photos are widely available now.
 You’ve got Pixabay, Unsplash, Pexels etc. All brilliant websites that I’ve used photos from for both my blog and business.
 However, there comes a point where you see the same photos from a popular aesthetic used everywhere.

 This was the turning point that pushed me to create an affordable stock shop.
 Uniquely styled photos across popular aesthetics.
-That clean, fresh, minimal look.
+That clean, fresh, minimal look or something seasonal.
 Photos that you can overlay text onto for Pinterest images, landing pages, pdf covers.
 Truth be told, these won’t be widely used and chances are, if you use a pack to style quotes on Instagram or your e-book cover, you won’t be adding imagery that people have seen 100 times before.

 #5 Simplified Google Analytics Reports